JuliaDynamics/NetworkDynamics.jl/docs/src/directed_and_weighted_graphs.md

 ## The network topology - a brain atlas

-In the following we will use a directed and weigthed network encoding the strength and directionality of coupling between 90 different areas of the brain [[N. Tzourio-Mazoyer, 2002]](https://www.sciencedirect.com/science/article/abs/pii/S1053811901909784).
+In the following we will use a directed and weigthed network encoding the strength and directionality of coupling between 90 different areas of the brain [Nathalie Tzourio-Mazoyer et al., 2002, Neuroimage].

 The network weight matrix is given as a text file containing 90 lines with 90 numbers representing the coupling strength and separated by commas `,`.
 The data can be conveniently read into a matrix with the `DelimitedFiles` module.